 The top priority at Avient is the safety and health of our associates, and our ultimate goal is to operate injury free.
-Progress toward this goal is measured at the business unit and regional levels, communicated globally, and linked to a number of recognition mechanisms.
-In 2022, we reduced injuries 6%, and had a recordable incident rate of 0.51 per 100 full-time workers per year, compared to the industry average of 3.40 in 2021.
-Not only did our injury incident rate decline last year, but the severity of those injuries also declined, down 31% from the prior year based on the average days away from work as a result of an injury.
-Continual improvement and preventative risk reductions are key focus areas and, in 2022, one of our annual incentive plan metrics measured the engagement of our employees in safety activities.
+Progress toward this goal is measured at the business unit and regional levels, communicated globally, and linked to a number of recognition programs.
+In 2023, we had a recordable incident rate of 0.58 per 100 full-time workers per year, compared to the Plastics and Rubber Products Manufacturing industry (NAICS Code 326) average of 3.40 in 2022.
+Continual improvement and preventative risk reductions are key focus areas and, in 2023, one of our annual incentive plan metrics measured the engagement of our employees in safety activities.
 We also continue to be recognized as an American Chemistry Counsel Responsible Care® company and set high standards for our operations as we strive to achieve our goal of zero recordable injuries.